-- Application must be made through the SFU Research Data Centre
+Application must be made through Statistics Canada's Research Data Centre located on campus

-- Not all Statistics Canada data is made available though the RDCs (or at all); see lists of available RDC data here and here.
+Please note that not all Statistics Canada data is made available though the RDCs (or at all); see lists of available RDC data here.

 InterUniversity Consortium for Political and Social Research (ICPSR)